Faithful entanglement sharing for quantum communication against collective noise: Introduction

 In fact, the polarization of photons is, on the one hand, sensitive to channel noise.
 The frequency of photons suffers less from channel noise as its alteration requires a nonlinear interaction between photon and an optical fiber, which takes place with a negligible probability.
 The previous experiments showed that the polarization entanglement is quite unsuitable for transmission over distances of more than a few kilometers in an optical fiber \cite{RMP}.
 For example, Naik \emph{et al.} \cite{naik} observed the quantum bit error rate (QBER) increase to 33\% in the experimental implementation of the six-state protocol \cite{sixstate1,sixstate2} over only a few meters.
 For frequency coding, for example, the Besancon group performed a key distribution over a 20-km single-mode optical-fiber spool and they recorded an QBER contribution of approximately 4\%.
 They estimated that 2\% could be attributed to the transmission of the central frequency by the Fabry-Perot cavity \cite{frequency}.
 On the other hand, the measurement on the polarization states of photons is easier than that on the frequency states, which is important in quantum communication protocols in which the parties resort to at least two bases for checking eavesdropping, such as the Bennett-Brassard-Mermin 1992 (BBM92) QKD protocol \cite{BBM92} and the Hillery-Bu\v{z}k-Berthiaume (HBB) quantum secret sharing (QSS) protocol \cite{QSS}.
 The alternation of basis of polarization equals a Hadamard operation and it can be completed with a $\lambda$/4 plate, but it is difficult for frequency.

-In this paper, we present a new setup for faithful entanglement distribution against collective noise, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors based on nonlinear media.
+In this paper, we will present a new setup for faithful entanglement sharing against collective noise, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors based on nonlinear media.
 This setup is composed of polarizing beam splitters, half wave plates, polarization independent wavelength division multiplexers, and frequency shifters, which is feasible with current technology.
-An arbitrary qubit error on the polarization state of each qubit caused by the noisy channel can be rejected with the success probability 100\%, which is independent of the noise parameters.
-This setup has good applications in all one-way quantum communication protocols based on entanglement.
+An arbitrary qubit error on the polarization state of each qubit caused by the noisy channel can be rejected with the success probability 100\% in principle, which is independent of the noise parameters.
+This setup has good applications in any one-way quantum communication protocol based on entanglement for rejecting the errors caused by the collective noise in channel.
 We will discuss its applications in the famous BBM92 QKD scheme and the HBB QSS protocol.